 Raferty claims that the oversaturation of technology means Gen-Z and proceeding generations will encounter a much less united cultural front:

 “Our shared moments of cultural consciousness—the massive series finales, the unavoidable pop smashes, the summer-dominating blockbuster—are becoming rarer and rarer, with only a few truly galactic-sized phenoms left… Years from now, when we finally gaze back at the pop highlights of this modern age, will any of us even be looking in [the] same direction?”

-Recent studies indicate that sentimentality increases our social connectedness.
+Recent studies indicate that nostalgia increases our social connectedness.
 It offers us a way to belong.
-Perhaps the reason nostalgia anchors so many Millennials, and why they struggle to loosen their grip on the past (and grow up), is an attempt to prevent the disbandment of our collective community?
+Perhaps the reason this sentimental longing anchors so many Millennials, and why they struggle to loosen their grip on the past (and grow up), is an attempt to prevent the disbandment of our collective community?
 Nostalgia becomes a fixed address where everyone who stops by can relate.

 Sometimes you have to question why people want to stop by at all.
 Revisiting the 2000s also reveals during that era, all that glittered was not gold.
 In the first decade of the new millennium, misogyny and transmisogyny were the status quo.
 Slut-shaming, the hypersexualisation of young girls, and unhealthy beauty standards were common struggles for anyone identifying as female.
 For women in the spotlight, the chokehold tabloids sustained over their narratives is horrific in review.